rafecolton/docker-builder/docs/travis-and-github-webhooks.md

 settings page at https://github.com/USERNAME/REPOSITORY/settings/hooks.
 Make sure the webhook is set to trigger on "Just the `push` event".

+Note that the route for GitHub hooks is `/docker-build/github`

 ### Disabling Authentication and Endpoints

 If a GitHub secret is not supplied, requests to the GitHub endpoint will